sk408/apprentice/README.md

 - **Recharts 2.15.1**: Flexible charting library for advanced visualizations
 - **Web Audio API**: Browser API used for generating calibrated audio tones
 - **Three.js 0.174.0**: JavaScript 3D library for creating the ear anatomy model
+- **Vite 5.0.10**: Fast, modern frontend build tool replacing Create React App

+### Build System

+The application has been migrated from Create React App (CRA) to Vite for improved performance and developer experience.
+Benefits include:

+- Significantly faster development server startup
+- Faster hot module replacement (HMR)
+- Improved build times, especially for 3D components
+- Better error messages and development feedback
+- No need to eject for configuration changes

+For more details on the migration, see [VITE-MIGRATION.md](./VITE-MIGRATION.md).

 ### Key Features Implementation